Pacific Pro Football

-Pacific Pro Football, also called Pacific Pro League (Pac Pro), was a planned professional american football development league.
-The league would be a single entity, owning all the teams, and play during summers from July to August.
+Pacific Pro Football, also called Pacific Pro League (Pac Pro), was a planned professional American football development league.
+The league was to be a single entity, owning all the teams, and have played during summers from July to August.
 The league was planning to start play in July 2020.
-As of January 2019, the league's advisory board consists of Mike Shanahan, Jim Steeg, Mike Pereira, Baron Flenory, and Steve Schmidt.
+As of January 2019, the league's advisory board consisted of Mike Shanahan, Jim Steeg, Mike Pereira, Baron Flenory, and Steve Schmidt.